condy0919/fanyi.el/README.md

 M-x package-install RET fanyi RET
 ```

-If you're a `American Heritage Dictionary` user, make sure `Minion New` font is
+If you're an `American Heritage Dictionary` user, make sure `Minion New` font is
 installed.
 Otherwise the pronunciation may be displayed in tofu, or an
 `all-the-icons` icon if you have `all-the-icons` installed.